caifti/k8s-intro-tutorials/workloads/README.md

 `minidev` context.
 Switch to the `minikube` context before proceeding with the rest of the tutorials.

 2) Unlike some of the other tutorials, the workload exercises should be cleaned up before moving onto the next workload type.
-The clean-up commands will included after **Summary** section of the exercise.
+The clean-up commands will be included after **Summary** section of the exercise.

 ## Before you begin
 Go to your working directory